3: The Self

 • “I have a natural talent for influencing people.”

 The negative outcomes of narcissism raise the interesting possibility that high self-esteem in general may not always be advantageous to us or to the people around us.
 One complication to the issue is that explicit self-report measures of self-esteem, like the Rosenberg scale, are not able to distinguish between people whose high self-esteem is realistic and appropriate and those whose self-esteem may be more inflated, even narcissistic (Baumeister et al., 2003).
-Implicit measures also do not provide a clear picture, but indications are that more narcissistic people score higher on implicit self-esteem in relation to some traits, including those relating to social status, and lower on others relating to relationships (Campbell, Bosson, Goheen, Lakey, & Kernis, 2007).
-A key point is that it can be difficult to disentangle what the effects of realistic versus unrealistic high self-esteem may be.
-Nevertheless, it is to this thorny issue that we will now turn.
+Implicit measures also do not provide a clear picture, but indications are that more narcissistic people score higher on implicit self-esteem for some traits, including those related to social status, and lower on others related to relationships (Campbell, Bosson, Goheen, Lakey, & Kernis, 2007).
+A key point is that it can be difficult to disentangle the effects of realistic versus unrealistic high self-esteem.
+Nevertheless, we will now turn to this thorny issue.

 Social Psychology in the Public Interest